Highland Middle School's Mission Statement

 More Information About Highland Middle School

 Literacy is a priority across the curriculum.
 Each class has a literacy plan that focuses on a comprehensive literacy program.
 Enrichment activities include public speaking, poetry publication, and leadership development.
-All students participate in the Accelerated Reading Program.
+All students participate in the Reading Challenge in Program.
 Our library is the hub of the school where every student feels welcome.

 Students learn to apply and communicate their thinking in our math program.
 One form of enrichment involves the preparation for and writing of math contests such as the Pascal and Gauss tests.
 Students are well-prepared for the E.Q.A.O.
 Math testing in grade nine.